Naval battle off Tatamagouche: Battle

 Captain Donahew in Resolution (12 guns, 50 crew) was travelling with Captain Daniel Fones in Tartar (14 guns, 100 crew); and Captain Robert Becket in Bonetta (six guns).
 The two latter ships left Resolution to pursue smoke from what they believed to be a French and native encampment.
 Shortly after they left, four French vessels appeared, led by Marin.
 Upon seeing the native canoes, Captain Donahew hoisted a French flag on his own sloop so the natives would think it was a French privateer with a prize.
 The wind dropped off and the Resolution was becalmed and surrounded by the French vessels and canoes.
 At 10:00 am on 15 June 1745, Donahew raised the British flag on his ship and a fierce two-hour battle ensued.
 Donahew reported firing at the four vessels two hundred rounds from his four pounders; fifty-three rounds from his three pounders, and "my swivel and small Arms continually playing on them."
-The British reported there was a "considerable slaughter" of the French and natives.
+The New Englanders reported there was a "considerable slaughter" of the French and natives.

 The four French vessels were about to board Donahew's vessel when relief arrived, Captain Fones and Captain Becket returned.
 As a result, the French retreated to Gouzar.
 The two other French vessels went up near-by Dewar's River.
 The natives remained behind a seawall.

 The convoy eventually retreated to Tatamagouche.
 They built defenses on land, anticipating an attack by the New Englanders.
 Another New England vessel appeared.
 A week after the initial attack, presumably because of the number of their losses, the Huron decided to abandon the convoy and return to Quebec.